danilobarion1986/danilobarion1986.github.io/_posts/2019-05-31-ruby-pills-enums-options.markdown

 ## Final Thougths

-Although Ruby don't implement enums natively, there is at least 3 ways to fill in this gap, if you like to organize your code this way!
+Although Ruby doesn't implement enums natively, there is at least 3 ways to fill in this gap, if you like to organize your code this way!

 _Are you using enums?
 Do you define them some other way or maybe using a gem?_